khakhalin/notes/00_books.md

 **First set**
 * How to think like a computer scientist by Allen B. Downey: ([site](https://greenteapress.com/wp/think-python-2e/)) - best intro to Python ever
-* VLMS (Introduction to Applied Linear Algebra) by Stephen Boyd. [full pdf](http://vmls-book.stanford.edu/)
+* VLMS (Introduction to Applied Linear Algebra) by Stephen Boyd. [pdf](http://vmls-book.stanford.edu/)
 * Algorithms by Sedgewick - uses Java, but is exceptionally clearly written
-* ISLR: Introduction to Statistical Learning with R, by James, Witten, Hastie, Tibshirani. ([web with pdf](http://faculty.marshall.usc.edu/gareth-james/ISL/)).
-See this for a fan-made translation of the code Python: [JW](https://github.com/JWarmenhoven/ISLR-python).
+* ISLR: Introduction to Statistical Learning with R, by James, Witten, Hastie, Tibshirani. ([pdf](http://faculty.marshall.usc.edu/gareth-james/ISL/)).
+See also this fan-made translation of all code into Python: [JW](https://github.com/JWarmenhoven/ISLR-python).
 * Hands-On M with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.
 Python obviously.
 [All labs on github](https://github.com/ageron/handson-ml2), but no full version of the book online.
 * "The 100 pages ML book" by Andriy Burkov. [full pdf](http://themlbook.com/wiki/doku.php)
-* MML (Mathematics for Machine Learning) by M.P.
-Deisenroth: [full pdf](https://mml-book.github.io/)
+* MML (Mathematics for Machine Learning), by M.P.
+Deisenroth: [pdf](https://mml-book.github.io/)
+* Convex Optimization, by Stephen Boyd. [site](https://web.stanford.edu/~boyd/cvxbook/), [pdf](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf)
+* Deep Learning, by Ian Goodfellow et al. [pdf](http://www.deeplearningbook.org/)
+* All of Statistics, Larry Wasserman (no online version)
 * Programming in Python: Fluent Python, by Luciano Ramalho (no online version)
-* Deep Learning by Ian Goodfellow et al. [full pdf](http://www.deeplearningbook.org/)

 **Second set**, to advance, or get a new perspective:
-* ESL (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman. ([full pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)) A more encyclopaedic version of ISLR: extensive, no code, and with most proofs and derivations "left to the reader" ([ref](https://www.quora.com/How-do-I-learn-the-book-Elements-of-Statistical-Learning-What-books-materials-would-help-beef-up-my-foundations-so-that-I-will-be-able-to-comprehend-the-book-easily)).
+* ESL (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman. ([pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)) A more encyclopaedic version of ISLR: extensive, no code, and with most proofs and derivations "left to the reader" ([ref](https://www.quora.com/How-do-I-learn-the-book-Elements-of-Statistical-Learning-What-books-materials-would-help-beef-up-my-foundations-so-that-I-will-be-able-to-comprehend-the-book-easily)).
 Great book to revisit and integrate the material you already know.
 * On Programming Well, by Robert C. Martin (no online version)
 * Speech and Language Processing by D. Jurafsky & JH Martin ([draft pdf](https://web.stanford.edu/~jurafsky/slp3/))
-* Pattern recognition and ML by Christopher Bishop ([full pdf](https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/)) - Has a more Bayesian perspective.
+* Pattern recognition and ML by Christopher Bishop ([pdf](https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/)) - Has a more Bayesian perspective.
 [This set of notebooks](https://github.com/ctgk/PRML) implements this book, chapter by chapter.
 * [Dive into Deep Learning](http://d2l.ai/) - an interactive introduction to deep learning, based on NumPy, apparently!
-* Think Complexity, by Allen B. Downey ([full pdf](https://greenteapress.com/wp/think-complexity-2e/)) - network sci, automata, all in Python
+* Think Complexity, by Allen B. Downey ([pdf](https://greenteapress.com/wp/think-complexity-2e/)) - network sci, automata, all in Python
-* Foundations of ML by M. Mohri et al ([full pdf](https://cs.nyu.edu/~mohri/mlbook/)) - more mathy?
+* Foundations of ML by M. Mohri et al ([pdf](https://cs.nyu.edu/~mohri/mlbook/)) - more mathy?
 * ML book by K.P.
 Murphy - ([site](https://www.cs.ubc.ca/~murphyk/MLbook/), but no full pdf)
-* Non-linear Dynamics and Chaos, by Steven Strogatz ([full pdf](http://www.hds.bme.hu/~fhegedus/Strogatz%20-%20Nonlinear%20Dynamics%20and%20Chaos.pdf))
+* Non-linear Dynamics and Chaos, by Steven Strogatz ([pdf](http://www.hds.bme.hu/~fhegedus/Strogatz%20-%20Nonlinear%20Dynamics%20and%20Chaos.pdf))
 * Morgan, S. L., & Winship, C. (2015).
 Counterfactuals and causal inference (pdfs are googlable)
 * [Notes on dynamical systems](https://people.maths.bris.ac.uk/~macpd/ads/) ([pdf](https://people.maths.bris.ac.uk/~macpd/ads/bnotes.pdf)) from Carl Dettmann.
 Not a textbook, but close; worth scanning
 * Bayesian Statistics: Statistical Rethinking, by Richard McElreath